 Housing costs in Warwick are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

 Warwick is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Warwick is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Warwick who work in sales jobs (18.05%), office and administrative support (10.70%), and management occupations (8.12%).
+Overall, Warwick is a village of professionals, service providers, and managers.
+There are especially a lot of people living in Warwick who work in management occupations (13.06%), office and administrative support (9.85%), and teaching (9.54%).

-Despite being a small village, Warwick has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+Despite being a small village, Warwick has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The citizens of Warwick are very well educated compared to the average community in the nation: 37.65% of adults in Warwick have a bachelor's degree or even advanced degree.
+The education level of Warwick citizens is very high relative to the national average among all cities (21.84%): 35.34% of adults in Warwick have a bachelor's degree or even advanced degree.

 The most common language spoken in Warwick is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Russian.